 On the issue of puppy smuggling, the Bill reduces the number of pet dogs, cats and ferrets that can be moved under the pet travel rules that apply to non-commercial movements.
 This will prevent unscrupulous traders from exploiting pet travel rules, making it harder to import large numbers of puppies into Great Britain.

-I look forward to supporting the Bill through its parliamentary passage.
+I look forward to the Prime Minister's response.

 Thank you again for taking the time to contact me.